mck-9061/Falconnect/Readme.md

-# Falconnect Dolphin
+# Falconnect

-A fork of the Dolphin emulator for use with Falconnect, the F-Zero GX online multiplayer tool.
+A work-in-progress fork of the Dolphin emulator, exclusively for use with F-Zero GX, that adds online multiplayer functionality.

+## Status
+I am currently porting the [prototype code I made in Python](https://github.com/mck-9061/Falconnect-prototype) to C++, so it can run internally in Dolphin with no external tools and with multi-platform support.

 ## System Requirements